garystafford/creative-analysis-claude-bedrock/README.md

 Provides a concise summary of this document.
 ```

 ### 4b.
-Query Data in CSV File
+Query Data in CSV File - Results will be Inaccurate!

-The model cannot correctly add up large volumes of numbers.
-It will provide an answer, but that answer is likely not correct.
+Most foundation models are not good at math.
+In this simple example, they cannot correctly add up a series of numbers.
+The model will provide a confident answer, but that answer is most likely not correct.
 This prompt writes a program that can correctly calculate the answer.

 Source of dataset: [https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset](https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset)